WayScience/mitocheck_data/1.idr_streams/README.md

 Logs from each `idrstream` run will be saved to [logs/](streams/logs/).
 These logs inlcude info about each `idrstream` run, including any errors that might have occured while profiling a batch.
-The log for training data is included at [training_idr_stream.log](streams/logs/training_idr_stream.log) for reference of what a log file should look like (with no errors).

-IDR stream run times:
+IDR stream DP run times (CP and DP streams have nearly equivalent runtimes):
-- training data: 90 min
+- training data: 65 min
 - negative controls: 900 min
-- negative controls: 515 min
+- positive controls: 650 min

 These IDR streams were run with the following specs: